 What can we expect from the OGP?
 According to the press release, it’s a “multilateral initiative that aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.”

-The PR-talk is promising, but there are plenty of reasons to not get one’s hopes up just yet.
-Tomorrow’s meeting will take place at the US Department of State, an institution that has proven itself incompetent at responding to FOIA requests despite the Obama administration’s pledge to improve responsiveness.
-As Josh Israel reports:
+The press release is promising, but there are plenty of reasons to not get one’s hopes up just yet.
+Tomorrow’s meeting will take place at the US Department of State, which has failed to respond to FOIA requests despite the Obama administration’s pledge to improve responsiveness.
+As Josh Israel from the Center for Public Integrity describes:

 Last October a package of 43 documents was delivered to the Center in response to an April 30, 2007 FOIA — more than three years after the initial submission.
 By that point, both the ambassador in question (Ambassador to Jamaica Sue McCourt Cobb ) and the president who appointed her had both departed their posts.
 Just last month, on June 15, a second, smaller package from State arrived at the Center, this one via registered mail, containing a letter referencing another one of Varsalona’s 2007 case filings.